Saturday 13 April 2024

 Nancy Enniskillen tells us in her book that the National Trust removed the rooms and rebuilt the wall without them.

-The Laundry or Stick Yard was to one side of the Crescent Lawn; the stable-yard to the other.
+The Laundry Yard was at one side of the Crescent Lawn; while the stable-yard was at the other.

 First published in April, 2016.